Aikido of Northwest Kansas Testing Requirements

 Requirements:

-• Prior attendance at 1 AAA/AAI Seminar, AAA/AAI Teaching Committee Seminar, or National Kangeiko in Chicago
+• Prior attendance at 1 AAA/AAI Seminar or National Kangeiko in Chicago

 Techniques:

-• Yokomenuchi Shihonage: Stepping back omote and pass-through urah entries required—omote and urah throws required (supplemental material: Counter-strike opening omote and ura)
+• Yokomenuchi Shihonage: Stepping back omote and pass-through ura entries required—omote and ura throws required (supplemental material: Counter-strike opening omote and ura)

-• Ushiro Tekubitori Kokyunage: Dynamic, omote and urah
+• Ushiro Tekubitori Kokyunage: Dynamic, omote and ura

-• Ushiro Tekubitori Kotegaeshi: Dynamic, 1st and 2nd hand omote, 1st and 2nd hand urah, and hombu-style kotageashi urah required.
+• Ushiro Tekubitori Kotegaeshi: Dynamic, 1st and 2nd hand omote, and 2 ura versions required; hombu-style ura is supplemental.

 • Katatori Yonkyo: Dynamic, omote and ura, with pin